addap/master-thesis/documents/draft/draft-feedback.md

 - [x] Write new types instead of using option/bool in figure 5
 - [x] Split up fork_promise
 - [x] spec of CQS before proof of await spec

+- [x] page 5, line 14, `effect` could be highlighted as a keyword.

+- [x] Figure 2: `option 'a` should be `'a option` (and the code should ideally be type-checked by OCaml!).
+Lines 10-11, missing `in`.
+Lines 15-16 and 18-20, I would suggest indenting deeper.

+- [x] page 6, "The only non-effect case of the match just runs the next fiber because there are two types of fibers and their return value is always ()".
+The word "because" suggests a logical implication, but it is not clear at all why the existence of two types of fibers implies that one must call `next()` at line 13.
+These two points should probably be separated.
+In fact, instead of emphasizing that "there are two types of fibers", you could on the contrary emphasize "we adopt the convention that all fibers return a unit value", and only then explain how the main fiber and the child fibers are able to respect this convention.

+- [x] page 6, "The main fiber is wrapped in a saves its".
+Typo.

+- [x] page 6, "Handling a Fork effect [...]".
+Here and elsewhere, I suggest adding pointers from the text to the figure (using line numbers) so the reader knows exactly what part of the code you are describing.

+- [x] page 6, "in form of" → "in the form of"?

+- [x] Figure 2, outside of `execute`, you could define the local function

+  let wakeup k v =
+    Queue.push run_queue (fun () -> invoke k v)

+which could then be used at line 15 and at lines 18-19, which would become just `register (wakeup k)`.
+>>> I prefer not to do that.
+It does not save space, and the partial application of wakeup is more confusing in my opinion than spelling out the closure twice.

+- [x] page 7, "is thread-safe queue" → missing "a"

+- [x] page 7, "For the verification we assume the specification of a suitable Queue module that supports thread-safe push and pop operations."
+OCaml's Queue module is in fact not thread-safe, so perhaps you should rename your Queue module to emphasize that it cannot be OCaml's Queue module.
+What data structure does eio use?

+- [ ] Figure 3 depends on the definition of the type `promise`, but this definition is given only in Figure 4.
+I believe that lines 5-9 in Figure 3 could be isolated in a new function `Promise.fulfill p result`.
+This would allow the concrete representation of promises to be truly encapsulated inside the `Promise` module.
+Then the whole fiber in Figure 3 could become `let fiber () = Promise.fulfill p (f())`.

+- [x] page 7, "It will create [...] it will fulfill".
+I have read in a style guide that it is recommended to always use the present tense.
+It is simpler and usually works well.

+- [x] page 7, "The major difference to" →
+  "The major difference with"?
+  "The major difference with respect to"?

+- [x] page 7, "complicated looking" → "complex"?

+- [ ] Section 2.1.3, I suggest explaining the definition of the type `promise` (i.e., the internal representation of promises) before explaining the functions `fulfill` and `await`.

+- [x] page 7, "using CQS [3] functions" → "using CQS [3]" or "using CQS functions [3]".
+Do not put a citation in the middle of two words that should form a unit.

+- [x] page 7, "CQS is an implementation of the observer pattern".
+Actually, I take that back.
+Although there is some similarity with the observer pattern, this pattern is a sequential programming idiom, and we are talking about concurrent programming here.
+I think you could say "CQS is a signaling mechanism.
+It is functionally similar to condition variables...".

+- [x] page 7, "C++" is ugly.
+Also, condition variables exist not only in C++ but also in C and Java and other languages (even OCaml).
+They are a POSIX thing.

+- [x] page 7, "In figure 5 show"

+- [x] Figure 5 and elsewhere, `type callback = () -> ()` is not valid OCaml.
+The
+unit type is `unit`.

+- [x] Figure 5, the declaration `type t` is missing.

+- [x] Figure 5, should the type `callback` be named `waker` or `observer` or `recipient`?
+That might be clearer.

+- [x] page 7, "The implementation and specification will be expanded upon in section 3."
+It is a little problematic to let the reader guess what the CQS functions do.
+In particular, the meaning of the `option` in the result of `register` is not obvious.
+One might think that `None` means `error` (registration failed), but I think it actually means "registration succeeded and the waker has been signaled already" (right?).
+And `Some` means registration was successful (right?).
+Using a dedicated algebraic data type (instead of `option`) would help.
+The meaning of `bool` in the result of `cancel` is perhaps easier to guess (`true` means successfully canceled and waker has not been called, `false` means could not cancel because waker has been called already?) but a dedicated algebraic data type would help, anyway.
+Also, I am thinking that maybe `cancel` should be renamed to `unregister`, because it does not cancel an *ongoing* registration operation; instead it *undoes* a *successful* registration operation (right?).

+- [x] page 7, "[...] a lock-free data structure implementing a similar API".
+The API is perhaps "similar" but not the same: condition variables offer a blocking `await` function (which atomically releases a lock and suspends the current thread) whereas CQS simply allows registering a "wakeup" (or "observer") function and does not offer a suspension service.

+- [x] page 7, "if the promise is not fulfilled initially the fiber should wait" → insert "then" for greater clarity

+- [x] page 8, "the CQS.register" → "the call to CQS.register"
+(same remark on next line)

+- [x] page 8, "If CQS.register notices that there is a racing CQS.signal_all it will directly call the waker".
+And what value does CQS.register return in this case?
+More generally, what happens if CQS.register is called *after* the signal has been sent?
+I assume that CQS.register recognizes this situation and immediately invokes the waker and returns `None`.
+But I am not sure that my understanding is correct.
+Does `None` mean "signal has been sent already;
+waker has been invoked", or does it mean "signal has been sent already; waker may or may not have been invoked"?
+I believe it is the former.
+And I believe that the result `Some register_handle` means "registration successful, but the signal may have been sent already (and missed), so please check".
+These conventions should be clarified up front, otherwise we have to infer them by reading the code of `make_register`.
+It think it is preferable to explicitly give the convention and let the reader *check* that `make_register` makes sense, rather than let the reader *infer* the convention based on the code of `make_register`.

+- [x] page 9, "The only safety concerns in the above implementation are Fiber.fork_promise expecting the promise to be unfulfilled after the fiber has finished execution, and Promise.await expecting the promise to be fulfilled in the last match".
+Again (here and elsewhere) pointers to the code (with explicit line numbers) would be helpful.

+- [x] page 9, "a unique resource that is needed to fulfill a promise" → "an affine permission to fulfill a promise"

+- [x] page 9, "the first [...] the latter" →
+  use first / second
+   or former / latter

+- [x] page 9, "as usual" sounds a bit surprising/frightening.
+Perhaps you could begin with a sentence that recalls how ghost state is commonly used in Iris, with a suitable citation (e.g. "Iris from the ground up", or the Iris lecture notes, or a suitable example of your choosing), then continue to say that in this case you also need to define a protocol.

+- [x] page 9, "that are shown in figure 6" → missing period.

+- [x] page 9, "The Fork effect accepts an arbitrary expression e" → this is a call-by-value language, so I would expect `e` to be a value, not an expression.
+What kind of value is it?
+A first-class function?
+In the definition of `Coop`, is `(e)` a typo?
+Should it be `e()`?

+- [x] page 9, you could note that the definition of `isRegister` says that `reg` can be called at most once, and `reg` can call `waker` at most once.

+- [x] page 9, "It signifies the resources that are transmitted from the party that calls the waker function to the fiber that performed the effect."
+OK, but you might clarify that whoever calls "waker" must guarantee that P holds, and in return, a fiber that awakens after performing a Suspend effect can assume that P holds.